agentsoz/synthetic-population/README.md

 ```
   * Distribution of households by number of bedrooms in dwelling (BEDD) by dwelling structure (STRD) by tenure and landlord type (TENLLD) by number of persons usually resident in dwelling (NPRD) by SA1.

-    Construct below table using "Counting Families, Place of Usual Residence" database and save as `buildpopulation/data/latch/raw/SA1, BEDD, STRD, TENLLD Tenure and Landlord Type and NPRD.zip` No `Total` fields in this table either.
+    Construct below table using "Counting Dwellings, Place of Enumeration" database and save as `buildpopulation/data/latch/raw/SA1, BEDD, STRD, TENLLD Tenure and Landlord Type and NPRD.zip` No `Total` fields in this table either.
 ```
 |-----------------------------------| Dwellings, Location on census night |
 | SA1 | BEDD | STRD | TENLLD | NPRD |                                     |